 Adding the last four digits to a ZIP code to make it a ZIP + 4, creating a common format for address matching.

 The ratio of the amount of times a visitor clicks on an online advertisement per number of viewers who view the website that has the advertisement on it.

 Efforts taken to better interact with clients once the company has undertaken a journey mapping attempt.

-An equation that online advertisers and marketers utilize to collate the total number of visitors to a website to the number that become paying customers, subscribers or users.
+An equation that advertisers and marketers utilize to determine campaign performance, measuring the number of targets who become paying customers, subscribers or users.